 All these things will improve your potential buyers’ first impression of each room, and make them more likely to increase their bid to see off the competition.
 Whether you’re adding little touches or going for a big extension or conversion, work out how much you need to spend, allowing you to see whether it’s worth your while in terms of adding value to your home.
 If you’re after some more advice on the process of selling your home, you can check out our handy guide for lots of great information.

-Disclaimer: This article is for informal and general advice only.
+Disclaimer: This article is for informal and general advice regarding the best way to add value to your home.